 An estimated three percent of study abroad participants today have disabilities, apparent or non-apparent.
 Reasonable accommodations are negotiated on a case-by-case basis with program provider staff.
 A good program provider will work to include you in every aspect of the experience by making accommodations when possible.
 It is important to disclose your support needs early to be sure they can be met by the program.

-Students who plan to use academic testing accommodations during their study abroad programs should plan to bring both a copy of their educational testing as well as a letter of verification from the Office of Disability Services.
+Students who plan to use academic testing accommodations during their study abroad programs should plan to bring both a copy of their educational testing as well as a letter of verification from Student Accessibility and Support Services.
 Providing your documentation to the appropriate office is required to set up accommodations just as it is here at Kenyon.
 It is recommended that you maintain a copy of these documents in your personal file as well.
 This material cannot be easily sent to your study abroad programs in a timely manner so it is important for you to have these documents with you when you arrive.

 For more information about off-campus study with a disability, please see: